Can Compact Language Models Search Like Agents? Distillation-Guided Policy Optimization for Preserving Agentic RAG Capabilities: Introduction

 \diff{Eliciting agentic search capabilities from smaller language models typically requires two approaches:} reinforcement learning (RL) via self-exploration and knowledge distillation (KD) from a teacher model.
 We refer to the compact model under training as the \emph{student}, regardless of the approach.
 Yet both approaches \diff{become largely ineffective for compact models (0.5--1B) due to their poor initial capabilty.} \diff{RL~\cite{ppo,grpo} suffers from sparse rewards and poor exploration due to weak student-generated outputs (SGOs).} \diff{Standard KD}~\cite{kd,shing2025taid} using only teacher-generated outputs (TGOs) leads to exposure bias \cite{NIPS2015_e995f98d} while on-policy distillation methods \cite{gu2024minillm,gkd} also suffer from the noisy and low-quality nature of SGOs. \diff{Neither approach addresses the fundamental bottleneck of poor initial output quality in compact models.}

-\diff{To overcome this fundamental bottleneck,} we propose Distillation-Guided Policy Optimization (DGPO), a novel RL framework that addresses the core issue of low-quality SGOs through the strategic integration of teacher guidance and RL.
+\diff{To overcome this fundamental bottleneck,} we propose Distillation-Guided Policy Optimization (DGPO), a novel RL framework that addresses the core issue of low-quality SGOs through the strategic integration of teacher guidance and RL (\Cref{fig:distillation-guided-rl}).
 DGPO operates through two key mechanisms.
-First, cold-start initialization \diff{through KD using TGOs} dramatically stabilizes early training by providing high-quality initial trajectories. \diff{Second, selective teacher guidance during RL that rewards correct self-reasoning while providing teacher mimicry for incorrect attempts.} \Cref{fig:distillation-guided-rl} illustrates \diff{how DGPO maintains the stability of KD-based initialization and continuous ``\emph{mimic if wrong, reward if right}'' guidance, preventing training collapse and enabling compact models to develop sophisticated agentic behaviors limited to larger models.}
+First, cold-start initialization \diff{through KD using TGOs} dramatically stabilizes early training by providing high-quality initial trajectories. \diff{Second, selective teacher guidance during RL that rewards correct self-reasoning while providing teacher mimicry for incorrect attempts.} \diffJ{This synergy between selective KL-based teacher guidance and RL-driven self-exploration allows the compact model to discover policies that outperform the teacher in some experimental settings.}

-\diff{To understand how DGPO preserves agentic capability in compact models,} we introduce Agentic RAG Capabilities (ARC), a fine-grained evaluation framework that decomposes the agentic search into three core dimensions: \diff{\emph{thinking}, \emph{query rewriting}, and \emph{source referencing} (\cref{fig:arc}).
-Unlike conventional metrics that focus on final accuracy, ARC evaluates the agentic search process, revealing} how different aspects of agentic behavior emerge and decline across different models. \diff{Comprehensive evaluations} demonstrate that DGPO consistently outperforms baselines in \diff{final accuracy}.
-ARC reveals that DGPO improves multi-hop reasoning and coordination while maintaining competitive performance in source referencing and query rewriting. \diff{Such capability-level insights are crucial for advancing agentic RAG in compact models.}
+\diff{To understand how DGPO preserves agentic capability in compact models,} we introduce Agentic RAG Capabilities (ARCap), a fine-grained evaluation framework that decomposes the agentic search into three core dimensions: \diff{\emph{thinking}, \emph{query rewriting}, and \emph{source referencing} (Figure~\ref{fig:arc}).
+Unlike conventional metrics that focus on final accuracy, ARCap evaluates the agentic search process, revealing} how different aspects of agentic behavior emerge and decline across different models. \diff{Comprehensive evaluations} demonstrate that DGPO consistently outperforms baselines in \diff{final accuracy}.
+ARCap reveals that DGPO improves multi-hop reasoning and coordination while maintaining competitive performance in source referencing and query rewriting. \diff{Such capability-level insights are crucial for advancing agentic RAG in compact models.}